 Use a hoe to remove weeds around the plants, and to loosen the soil.
 Take out any yellow leaves to reduce risk of fungus.

+When to harvest broccoli?
 Calabrese broccoli is ready to crop from late summer to late fall.
 Harvest your broccoli when the heads reach around 6-7 inches in diameter and when the buds in the florets are still tightly closed.
 This tend to be around 7-8 weeks after planting.
 ‘Calabrese can quickly run to flower so prompt harveesting is needed,’ confirms RHS expert Guy Barter.

-Using a sharp gardener’s knife, cut the stalk around 6 inches below the head.
+To harvest broccoli, use a sharp gardener’s knife, cut the stalk around 6 inches below the head.

 From then on, the plant will produce side shoots with mini heads which can be harvested and eaten.
 Cut these side shoots when they are 4 inches in length.
 The more you pick, the more will be produced, for a longer and more abundant harvest.